"Ad by Pop" removal instructions

 In the uninstall programs window, look for any recently installed suspicious applications (for example, "Ad by Pop"), select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes Ad by Pop ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes Ad by Pop ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove Ad by Pop adware from Internet browsers:

 Video showing how to remove potentially unwanted browser add-ons:

 Remove malicious add-ons from Internet Explorer: